aoaoff0907/platformio-docs/platforms/atmelavr.rst

       - Description

     * - :ref:`framework_arduino`
-      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences
+      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.

     * - :ref:`framework_simba`
-      - Simba is an RTOS and build framework with aims to make embedded programming easy and portable
+      - Simba is an RTOS and build framework.
+It aims to make embedded programming easy and portable.

 Boards
 ------